 Looking to improve shoulder and hip stability?
 Add this move to your Pilates routine.
 “This is a deep stretch and an exercise that requires strong coordination skills,” Rogers says.

 - Lie flat on your back with your arms extended long by your sides.

-- Draw your right knee into the chest and give it a stretch, then extend your right leg straight towards the ceiling with your toes pointed.
+- Extend your right leg straight towards the ceiling with your toes pointed.
 (If you feel too much of a stretch, soften the knee.)

 - Keeping your hips stable, your leg straight, and your back flat on the floor, drop your right leg towards the left side of your body.
 Sweep your right leg down towards your left leg, then out to the right side, then back up to the starting position, as if you’re drawing a circle in the air with your toe.

 - Then draw your right knee into the chest and give it a stretch.